elunna/nerfhack-changelog/README.md

 Vampires have a rich history in NetHack, first appearing in SLASH'EM and later in UnNetHack, dNetHack, SpliceHack, and Hack'EM, with each variant implementing them slightly differently.
 However, in NerfHack, vampires take a U-turn from the traditional design due to their overwhelming power.
 As a playable race, they allowed players to bypass too many core mechanics and obstacles, including newly introduced features.

-For instance, their **immunity to withering** made mummies and priests trivial threats, while **immunity to rabid** negated an entirely new mechanic. **Poison resistance** let them fight deadly monsters like orcs or team a without fear, and **sleep resistance** nullified sleep rays.
+For instance, their **immunity to withering** made mummies and priests trivial threats, while **immunity to rabid attacks** negated an entirely new mechanic. **Poison resistance** let them fight deadly monsters like orcs or team a without fear, and **sleep resistance** nullified sleep rays.
 Beyond resistances, their innate abilities made the game even easier: their hardcoded vampire-bat and fog cloud polyforms rendered polytraps meaningless, **flying** allowed them to **bypass ground traps, water, and icy floors**, and **regeneration** gave them an immense edge in combat.
 All of these factors stripped away much of the game's intended challenge, particularly in the early stages.

 **A Balanced Alternative: The Dhampir**

 To address these issues, a **lesser type of vampire—the Dhampir (or half-vampire)**—was introduced.
 This new race retains some of the vampire's strengths but is far more balanced, fitting alongside other vanilla races.
 The Dhampir preserves the appeal of playing as a vampire while maintaining the integrity of the game's mechanics and difficulty.

-Dhampirs start with **resistance to draining and death magic**, and being **breathless**, they are immune to **gas, spores, choking, and drowning**.
+Dhampirs start with **resistance to draining and death magic**, and being **breathless**, they are immune to gas, spores, choking, and drowning.
 They also possess **lycanthropy resistance and infravision**.
 However, **all partial intrinsics are capped at 50%**, even when granted through crowning, ensuring they rely more on extrinsic protections.

 Dhampirs **excel at climbing** and can easily escape pits.
 Their standout ability is a **1d6 draining bite**, which **heals HP** when feeding on blood — replacing the vampire's intrinsic regeneration.
 As an added bonus, they can **absorb partial intrinsics from drained monsters**, such as **fire, cold, and sleep resistance**.
-These changes make the dhampir a compelling yet balanced alternative to the overpowered vampire race.

-To prevent "stupid deaths," **bite attacks are automatically prevented** when facing dangerous foes such as **cockatrices, Medusa, or green slimes** — even if the player is only polymorphed into a vampire.
+To prevent frustrating deaths, **bite attacks are automatically prevented** when facing dangerous foes such as **cockatrices, Medusa, or green slimes** — even if the player is only polymorphed into a vampire.
 However, **stunned, confused, or hallucinating dhampirs will bite indiscriminately**, making careful gameplay crucial when impaired.

 Dhampirs also come with a major weakness — **innate hunger**.
 This forces players to stay aggressive, attack often, and keep draining blood for nutrition.
-The corpse draining mechanic from SLASH'EM was never ported due to bugs in the nutrition code and tedious corpse draining mechanics, and wasted corpses.
+The corpse draining mechanic from SLASH'EM was never ported due to bugs in the nutrition code and tedious corpse draining mechanics.
 Instead, SpliceHack's approach was adopted, where **life blood feeding in combat now provides more nutrition**.
 The tradeoff is that **Dhampirs can no longer eat nor gain benefits from eating corpses**.

 NerfHack introduces smarter feeding to regulate vampire bite mechanics:
 - Low-level dhampir can only use either a bite attack or weapon attack, but not both in the same round.
 - If the vampire is hungry (or close to hungry), they will always bite and attempt to feed first.
 - Otherwise, there is a 50/50 chance of either biting or attacking with a weapon.
 - The ability to combine a bite with a weapon attack is locked until Level 6.
-- After **Level 6**, vampires can perform **both biting and weapon attacks in the same round**.
+- After **Level 9**, dhampir can perform **both biting and weapon attacks in the same round**.
 - If a player **wants to avoid biting**, they can forcefight using `"F"` to **only use their weapon attack**.
 - Dhampir also feed more efficiently when their victims are confused, incapacitated, or trapped.

-These updates ensure that dhampirs remain strong but balanced, requiring strategy and resource management rather than bypassing core mechanics.
+**The Dazzle Technique:** Dhampir also inherit the vampire's dazzle tech from SLASH'EM.
+This is available from level 1 and allows the dhampir to attempt a paralyzing gaze on an adjacent monster.
+At low levels this will be quite weak, but as you gain levels and attempt it on weaker monsters it will become more effective.
+For the player's convenience, a rough estimate of success is accessible in the monster pokedex for each monster.
+Since monsters can spawn with a range of levels or gain levels in gameplay, the lookup only uses a monster's base level.

 #### Dhampir's resistances and abilities